Cultured Guru Logo

 Beet kvass is not supposed to cause diarrhea, or as some people call it, “bowel cleansing.”
 LOL.
 Adverse effects from fermented foods and drinks are 99% of the time caused by someone not fermenting or producing it correctly.

-When you make it the traditional way, beet kvass should not cause any digestive distress.
+When you make kvass for drinking, it should not cause any digestive distress.
 You should be able to drink a glass of kvass the same way you would drink a glass of kombucha, and it even tastes similar.
+I drink an 8-ounce glass at a time, usually once a day when I have some made.
+I love to drink it around 3 pm because it boosts my energy.

 If you have kidney stones, bladder disease, gout, stomach ulcers, or rheumatoid arthritis, or if you are pregnant, you should consult your doctor before trying beet kvass.